abbluiz/upgrade-linux-apps/README.md

 # Installation instructions

-1. Clone the repository
+1. Clone the repository:
 ```
 $ git clone https://github.com/abbluiz/upgrade-linux-apps.git
 ```

-2. Run the installation script as root to install or update the scripts
+2. Run the installation script as root to install or update the scripts:
 ```
 $ cd upgrade-linux-apps
 $ sudo ./install-ula.sh
 ```

-## Alternative update method (easier)
+## Easier update method

-1. Install it from source as instructed
+1. Install it from source as instructed.
 2. Simply run `update-ula` as root.
 This also requires internet access.

 ## Uninstallation

 1. Run `uninstall-ula` as root.

-# Usage
+# TODO Usage

-TODO

 ## Supported package managers

 This list is expected to grow.

 ### apt

 ```
 $ sudo ula-apt
 ```